To run the model, go to the workspace directory work. This

 this file.

-, while
+scripts, while

-``working'' copies are located in work
+``working'' copies are located in work.
+These scripts include:

-test.sh
+test.sh to

 confirm that the model will compile and run correctly on your